-With picnic lunches, drive from Arusha Town to Engaruka Village arriving noontime.
+With picnic lunches, drive from Arusha Town to Engaruka Village arriving at noontime.
 After lunch, visit the Engaruka Ruins.
-In this site you will see lots of ruins of the people believed to have lived there several centuries back.
+On this site, you will see lots of ruins of the people believed to have lived there several centuries back.
 Dinner and overnight at Engaruka Ruins Campsite.

 Day 2: To Lake Natron

 After breakfast, drive to Lake Natron for lunch.
 You will reach Lengai Safari Lodge sometime after lunch.
 At the same time, the scenery on the way is picturesque and you will have an opportunity to see the local people, including Maasai tribesmen, as well as some African wildlife.
 After your check-in, a guide will take you on a walking tour to Ngare Sero waterfall.
 The trail runs through a gorge and you will sometimes need to ford the stream, so we recommend that you wear sandals or the like to avoid constantly having to take your shoes off.
 A drive to the lakeshore, where you get a chance to capture its great scenery on camera takes place before you return to the Lodge for dinner and some rest.

 Day 3: Climbing Oldonyo Lengai Mountain